ItsMeRanajit/Food-delivery-website-landing-page/README.md

 </head>
 <body>
     <h1>Landing Page Project</h1>
-    <p>This project is a simple landing page designed to showcase [Your Company Name]'s products or services.
+    <p>This project is a simple landing page designed to showcase Order Eat & Repeat's products or services.
 It's built using HTML and CSS only, making it easy to understand and customize.</p>
     <p>For more details, see the repository on <a href="https://github.com/ItsMeRanajit/Food-delivery-website-landing-page.git">GitHub</a>.</p>
 </body>
 </html>